vxtan27/w64dbg/BUILDING.md

 # Building

-## System Requirements

-Architecture: 64-bit

-Supported OS: Windows 10 or later

-## Prerequisites
+## 🔧 Prerequisites

 Ensure the following dependencies are installed:

-- Git (required to clone the repository and submodules).
+- **Git** – Required for cloning the repository and submodules.
-- Microsoft Visual C++ (MSVC) or a compatible C++ compiler supporting C++20.
+- **Microsoft Visual C++ (MSVC)** – Or any compatible C++ compiler supporting **C++20**.
-- Windows SDK (latest recommended for best compatibility).
+- **Windows SDK** – Latest version recommended for best compatibility.

-## Cloning the Repository
+## 📥 Cloning the Repository

-This project depends on some external submodules.
-Clone it with the following commands to ensure all dependencies are included:
+This project depends on external submodules.
+Clone it using:

 ```sh
 git clone --recursive https://github.com/vxtan27/w64dbg.git
 ```

-If you have already cloned the repository without submodules, you can initialize and update them separately:
+If you already cloned the repository without submodules, initialize and update them separately:

 ```sh
 git submodule update --init --recursive
 ```

-Alternatively, if you prefer to manage external dependencies manually, clone the main repository and place the required ones in the `external` directory.
+Alternatively, if you prefer manual dependency management, clone the main repository and place the required dependencies in the `external` directory.

-## Build Instructions
+## ⚙️ Build Instructions

-1. Open the Microsoft Visual Studio Developer Command Prompt.
+1. Open the **Microsoft Visual Studio Developer Command Prompt**.
 2. Navigate to the project root directory.
 3. Compile using the following command: